Anastasio Somoza Portocarrero

-Anastasio Somoza Portocarrero (born 1 February 1951) is a Nicaraguan American colonel and businessman.
+Anastasio Somoza Portocarrero (born 1 February 1951) is a Nicaraguan American former colonel and businessman.

 Early life and education

 Anastasio Somoza Portocarrero was born on December 18, 1951, in Miami, Florida, United States.
 A member of the Somoza family, he is a son of former Nicaraguan president Anastasio Somoza Debayle and Hope Portocarrero; he is also a grandson of Anastasio Somoza García.
 Also known as El Chigüín—"The little child”—Somoza Portocarrero had been the heir apparent to the Somoza family regime prior to the ouster of his father by the Marxist Sandinistas in 1979.
 By early 1978, Somoza Portocarrero had reportedly taken on the appellation "apprentice dictator" and assumed full control of the Somozas' estimated $1 billion business empire, however, by mid-1979 the family had fallen from power and would be forced into exile.

 He was educated in the United States, including at Kent School in Kent, Connecticut, Harvard University in Cambridge, Massachusetts, and in England, at Sandhurst.
 His sister, Carolina, is married to James Minskoff Sterling, son of New York real estate developer Henry H. Minskoff.